markpernotto/exoplanet_citation/README.md

 - Galactic positioning view ("Here we are / Here this planet is")
 - Optional: PHL Habitable Exoplanets Catalog integration for Earth-Similarity Index tagging
-- Manual-queue triage UI for the ~50 planets that fall through all four resolver tiers

 ---